brho/akaros/Documentation/Contributing.md

 this patch is wrong, reverting".
 The patch series should tell a story of getting from A to B, where each patch is easily reviewable.

-Push your changes to a separate branch, and email the list asking for advice or review.
-Someone, usually me, will shepherd your work, providing feedback and TODOs.
-Name your branch something reasonable (e.g. `inferno-b` and `inferno-r`).
-Your username is a suitable branch name, if you don't want to bother with a title.
-If you do not have access to the `brho:origin/` repo, then push it somewhere else on github and email us your git remotes info.
-The only people with push access are those I know personally.
-As the group grows, that will not scale and people will need to start using their own repos.
-For now, a central repo works fine.

-Thanks to git's fast and simple branching, we can work and rework on branches that are not master.
-Reworking branches includes rewriting commits and git's history.
-(See below for some git commands).
-The general rule is that there is no expectation of stability in any branch other than master.
-Those branches may be rebased without warning by people working on the branch.
-You 'own' whatever branch you push.
+If your change is minor, like a bug fix, then feel free to just fix it and submit the patch; you don't need to ask before fixing a bug.

+Before you submit your patch, run scripts/checkpatch.pl on it.
+Checkpatch has both false positives and false negatives, but at least run it and fix the obviously incorrect changes.
+Email the mailing list if you have any questions.
+See below for how to use checkpatch.

+To submit your patchset, you have two options: git send-email or git request-pull.
+Send-email will take each of your patches and send it to the mailing list.
+Request-pull requires you to push your work to a branch in your own repo (probably on github), and it will output a block of text.
+You then email that output to the mailing list with a suitable subject.
+See below for how to do a send-email or request-pull.

+Once your patches or request-pull has been emailed to the list, someone, usually me, will shepherd your work, providing feedback and TODOs.
+The TODOs usually consist of fixing commits, such that your patchset does not introduce errors at intermediate patches.
+This means you will need to rewrite commits and git's history.
+It is not enough to just add an extra commit on top of broken patches in your patchset.
+(See below for some git commands and examples).

+After you fixed a patchset, you send-email or request pull again, and you do so in response to your original email.
+For request-pull, this is easy: you just hit reply to the first message.
+For send-email, you use the --in-reply-to= option.

 In general, I prefer not to merge, but it may be necessary based on the age of the changed branch.
 If we scale out and have various submaintainers, we'll